WVIZ: Taking to the air

-One of the main organizers of the station was Betty Cope, a former producer for WEWS-TV who served as the first director of local programming and production at channel 25.
-Cope was named general manager eight months after the station began, becoming the first woman to hold that position anywhere in the United States.
+One of the main organizers of the station was Betty Cope.
+A former producer for WEWS-TV, Cope joined ETAMC in 1962 as a volunteer, then became channel 25's first paid employee and the first director of local programming and production.
+Cope was named general manager on October 5, 1965, eight months after the station began and was the second woman to hold that position anywhere in the United States, after Dona Lee Davenport at the startup WTVI in Charlotte, North Carolina.
+(Note: Media in Cleveland reported Cope to be the first, a misdescription that lasted throughout her career, but she was narrowly beaten out.
+Davenport had been involved with WTVI for years prior to its August 27, 1965, start.)
 Cope and others at WVIZ had to contend with being Cleveland's first station on the UHF band.
 All-channel sets had only recently been mandated by law, and few people were buying new sets or UHF converters to view channel 25 at the outset.
 Cope recalled that when the station began broadcasting, the strongest response came from viewers in Akron and Youngstown, which both had commercial UHF television stations.
 As late as 1979, Cope told Raymond P. Hart of The Plain Dealer that she wished WVIZ broadcast on VHF, not UHF.

 For two years, WVIZ operated from studios in Cleveland's Max Hayes Trade School, where programs had to be recorded in between school bells and production personnel joined students in weekly fire drills.
 The station began broadcasting color programming in 1967; that year, it left the trade school for larger quarters in the former Marks Tractor building on Brookpark Road, and it built a new, taller tower at North Royalton to improve its coverage area.
 In 1968, WVIZ was the first public television station to stage an on-air fundraising auction, generating $52,000 over three days.
 The auctions quickly became a successful source for operating funds; WVIZ raised $139,000 during the 1971 auction, and raised $447,759 by 1978, a significant portion of the station's $2.5 million budget.
 The station would host annual in-studio auctions for the next 50 years.
 Cope's continued presence headlining pledge drives led the Akron Beacon Journal to describe her as "usually asking immodestly for money" and the Lorain Journal to call her "the broadcast industry's answer to the ragged street-corner peddler".
 Cope was part of an early 1970s effort to keep the Corporation for Public Broadcasting (CPB) free from increased government control, serving on a board of station managers that negotiated directly with the CPB while also advocating for more local control.